 Go to Bed at the Same Time Every Night

 This adage holds for a lot of reasons.
-Going to bed at the same time every night helps maintain your body’s circadian rhythm.
-Keeping the same bedtime every day means that you wake up more rested, and you have more energy to get through the day.
+Going to bed simultaneously every night helps maintain your body’s circadian rhythm.
+Keeping the same bedtime every day means waking up more rested and having more energy to get through the day.

 Do a Gadget Detox

 Abstain from using gadgets an hour and a half before you sleep.
-Doing this means no falling asleep while streaming your favorite show online or stalking anyone on social media.
+Doing this means not falling asleep while streaming your favorite show online or stalking anyone on social media.